 it would otherwise be reasonable to do so.

-3.1.5 A Subscriber need not verify the identity of the Person Being Identified if:
+3.1.5 A Subscriber need not re-verify the identity of the Person Being Identified if:

+a Client or Client Agent if the Subscriber is acting on behalf of that Client under a current Client Authorisation and the Subscriber previously complied with Registrar’s Requirements 3.1.2 prior to the Subscriber Signing any Instrument or other Document on behalf of the Client under the Client Authorisation; or

-the Subscriber complied with Registrar’s Requirements 3.1.2 within the previous two years; and the Subscriber takes reasonable steps to ensure that it is dealing with the Person Being Identified.
+the Person Being Identified if the Subscriber complied with Registrar’s Requirements 3.1.2 within the previous two years and the Subscriber takes reasonable steps to ensure that it is dealing with the Person Being Identified.

 3.1.6 If the Verification of Identity Standard is used: